ramon54321/ProjectResux/README.md

 ### Release Process

-As of 0.0.2 there is no automated release script.
+As of `0.0.2` there is no automated release script yet.
 A release can be done the following way.

  1. Ensure all TODOs for the version are either completed or closed
  2. Ensure clean git status